Joshhortt/private_chat_messenger/README.md

 ## Introduction

 This is a code repository for the corresponding application.
-In this video, it's about full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.
+It's about a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.

 This is a react chat app using [https://chatengine.io](https://chatengine.io)